stat545ubc-2023/Bog-Soil-Fluxes/README.md

 ## About the Repository

-**For detailed documentation of each app, please check the README.md files under each app's folder**

 This repository contains information for two versions of Shiny Apps (an old version and an updated new version).

 `App_for_A3 folder`: contains all the information required for the old version of the shiny app (designed for assignment B3).